Transgender inequality

 Transgender inequality is the unequal protection received by transgender people in work, school, and society in general.
 Transgender people regularly face transphobic harassment.
 Ultimately, one of the largest reasons that transgender people face inequality is due to a lack of public understanding of transgender people.

 Anti-transgender stigma leads to employment discrimination, exclusion from healthcare, and increased risks of poverty and homelessness, which in turn correspond to greater risks of fatal violence.
 Abuse and murder of transgender people is pervasive; in November 2021, "2021 was the deadliest year...of anti-transgender violence in the United States."
 Those who have died as a result of transphobia are commonly remembered on Transgender Day of Remembrance.

 Transgender and transgender inequality definitions

 Common misconceptions

 A common misconception is that a transgender person is therefore gay.
 However, being transgender focuses on gender identity and not sexual orientation.
 A transgender person may identify with any sexual orientation.
 Another important misconception is that individuals who crossdress are transgender.
 However, many crossdressers are comfortable with their assigned sex at birth.
 Even though individuals who participate in crossdressing are officially under the Transgender Umbrella, most do not identify as transgender.

 The status of transgender identity as a mental disorder is widely disputed.
-Many transgender people experience gender dysphoria, which is a disconnect between one's assigned sex at birth and the gender which the individual identifies with.
+Many transgender people experience gender dysphoria, which is a disconnect between one's assigned gender at birth and the gender which the individual identifies with.